fabricio-p/dev.to-posts/Understanding WebAssembly better by learning WebAssembly-Text.md

-# Understanding WebAssembly better by learning WebAssembly-Text
+# Understanding WebAssembly better by learning WebAssembly Text

 WebAssembly is a true revolution in tech, not just in the web, but thanks to WASI and friends, it is becoming available everywhere.
 One of the best things WebAasembly offers is being a compilation target instead of just another programming language.
-This made a lot of developers get involved with web development.
-But WebAssembly also has its text version called...guess what?
-WebAssembly-Text, or WAT for short (official docs at Mozilla [here](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format).
+This has the potential to help a lot of non-JS developers get involved with web development.
+WebAssembly also has its text version called...guess what?
+WebAssembly Text, or WAT for short (official docs at Mozilla [here](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format).
 It can be compiled to the binary format using [wabt](https://github.com/WebAssembly/wabt).

 **WARNING**: This article assumes that you already know how to load and use WebAssembly binaries.

-## Understanding syntax.
+## Understanding the Syntax
-WAT has  LISP syntax and offers two ways of writing code:
+WAT offers two ways of writing code:
 The traditional assembly style
 ```wat
 	local.get 0